ITensor/website/docs/book/iqindex.md

 We have seen that indices of quantum-number conserving tensors have quantum number <i>sectors</i>.
 That is, some values the index takes correspond to a quantum number q1; other values of the index correspond to q2; etc.
+(These quantum numbers are the small red numbers in the figure below.)

 Let us revisit our example from the last chapter of a single-site operator acting on the Hilbert space of a single hard-core boson: